amygoodchild/whenindome-depth/README.md

-Code for When in Dome
+Code for When in Dome:
 https://www.instructables.com/Interactive-LED-Dome-With-Fadecandy-Processing-and/